tamer-abdulghani/information-retrieval-results-parsing/README.md

 3. Models: contains all java classes, types, and enums need to represent the data.
 4. Helpers: contains XMLHelper, CSVHelper, and ChartHelper.

+# Resource Files needed
+To run the application and display the results you need to use three main files which are:
+-	Queries/Topics XML File
+-	User Formulation XML Files
+-	User Query Formulation Evaluation/Performance file.
+-	Performance Files for Three Systems (CSV files)

+Those files will be available soon!